27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Hola Hostel Alicante

-Listed as a hostel, Hola Hostel is more a stylish bread and breakfast.
+Listed as a hostel, Hola Hostel is really more of a stylish bed and breakfast.

-The newest kid in town comes in a super stylish design.
-The hostel is located inside a big flat, so it really feels like living like a local.
+The newest kid in town, in a super stylish design.
+It’s inside a big flat, so it really feels like living like a local.

-You won’t find any dorms here, only single rooms and double rooms.
-It is a great hostel for couples visiting Alicante.
+No dorms here — only single and double rooms.
+A great option for couples visiting Alicante.

-However, please note some rooms do not have a window.
-I personally do not like this.
+One catch: some rooms don’t have a window.
+I personally don’t like this.

 Book Hola Hostel here